aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 That’s a feature.

-A quick demo dataset (and why it matters)
+### A quick demo dataset

 The MVP includes sample tenders:

-AI cybersecurity platform (should be relevant + high rated) office furniture (should be filtered out) custom CRM software (likely relevant)
+- AI cybersecurity platform (should be relevant + high rated)
+- office furniture (should be filtered out)
+- custom CRM software (likely relevant)
 That gives you immediate feedback on whether your prompts and schema steering are working.

 SAMPLE_TENDERS = [